mxklb/boluscalculator/README.md

 _Note:_ By setting the _Amount of Meal_ to zero, the result is the _Correction_ only.
 Setting the _Blood Glucose_ to the _Glucose Aim_, the result is the _Effective Meal_ only.

 ### Therapy Settings
-The 24h day is divided into 4 pieces; morning, noontime, evening and night.
+The 24h day is divided into 4 pieces: morning, noontime, evening and night.
 For each daytime the therapy settings _Glucose Aim_, _Corr.
 Factor_ and _Meal Factor_ can be adjusted separately by toggling the _Therapy Settings_ button.

 On load IBC automatically detects the correct therapy setting depending on the browsers daytime.
-To manually switch between different daytimes use the labeled buttons.
-The color red indicates that the selected setting does not match the IBC's detected daytime.
+To manually switch between different daytime settings use the labeled buttons.
+Red colored borders indicate that the selected setting does not match the auto-detected daytime.

 ### Measurement Units
 The default _Blood Glucose_ measurement unit is [mg/dL].
 It may be changed to international units [mmol/L].
 Related therapy settings will change accordingly.
 This does not have any effect on the equations above.
 The transformation from [mmol/L] to [mg/dL] is just a factor of 18.